outaagunga/documentation/AI_for_research.md

 ---

-## Step 3: Core Research Tasks You Can Automate with AI
+## Core Research Tasks You Can Automate with AI

 AI can help you with all the time-consuming parts of traditional online research: